Janne252/coh2-replay-enhancements/README.md

 # Features
 ![](screenshots/example-01.png)
 - All events of an entire squad dying are indicated with in-game UI elements
+    - Death events appear in the event queue andand clicking the event moves the camera to the event location
     - Death event indicators are displayed for 60 seconds
+        - Indicator consists of a minimap/tactical map icon (red ☠️) and an in-game marker with player name, unit icon, and unit name
     - Any death event indicator can be removed by pressing `Ctrl+D` (likely not the final hotkey, can be easily changed)
         - Selection of which death event indicator is removed is based on distance to the current camera position
         - Selection may be based on mouse position instead in the future to allow more accurate control

 # Usage
 1. Download `replay-enhancements.zip` of the [latest release](https://github.com/Janne252/coh2-replay-enhancements/releases) and extract its contents to CoH2's install directory, creating the directory path `<..>\steamapps\common\Company of Heroes 2\replay-enhancements\`